above-protocol/abovecore/README.md

 ## Template Structure

-A Substrate project such as this consists of a number of components that are spread across a few directories.
+Above project such as this consists of a number of components that are spread across a few directories.

 ### Node